 The basic frontal portions of the helmet were completed using the method illustrated in the previous step, along with some simple extrusions.

-Nothing complicated; the only thing it takes is time.
+Nothing complicated; it takes only time.

 Same goes for the basic back portion of the helmet.

-In retrospect, I guess I could have started out the back with a sphere, but in this case, it started life from a single rectangular plane like the rest of the helmet...oh my god the time I must have wasted tweaking those vertices to look like this when I could have just used a sphere and refine from there instead...
+But in this case, it began life from a single rectangular plane like the rest of the helmet...Oh my god, the time I must have wasted tweaking vertices to make it look like that when I could have just used a sphere and refined from there instead...

-With the basic layout of the helmet complete, it is best to layout its UVs at this point, however I will not dwell into texturing as that is another topic unto itself.
+With the basic layout of the helmet complete, it is best to lay out its UVs at this point.

 Added one more line to enhance the jaw area.